-- An individual who represents a broker-dealer in effecting or attempting to effect transactions in securities must register as an agent. - An individual is not required to register as an agent if she represents an issuer in effecting or attempting to effect transactions in certain securities, through exempt transactions, or with existing employees, partners or directors of the issuer if no commission or other remuneration is paid. - An agent's assistant who takes phone messages to buy or sell securities is not an agent. - A person who simply provides quotes is not required to be registered as an agent. - A broker-dealer must register in every state in which it has an office. - If a broker-dealer ceases operations, it must maintain a surety bond for three years thereafter.
+- An agent of an issuer is an individual who represents an issuer in the sale of its securities to the public. - An individual who represents an issuer in effecting or attempting to effect transactions in certain securities, through exempt transactions, or those effecting transactions with existing employees, partners, or directors of the issuer if no commission or other remuneration is paid need NOT register as an agent. - An individual who represents a broker-dealer in effecting or attempting to effect transactions in securities must register as an agent (no exceptions). - An agent's assistant who takes phone messages to buy or sell securities is not an agent. - A person who simply provides quotes is not required to be registered as an agent. - A broker-dealer must register in every state in which it has an office. - If a broker-dealer ceases operations, it must maintain a surety bond for three years thereafter. - A broker-dealer that sponsors a wrap program must register as an investment adviser.

-- A broker-dealer that sponsors a wrap program must register as an investment adviser. - Custody includes holding third-party checks for more than three business days. - Limited registration is granted to broker-dealers and agents of Canada, but not to broker-dealers and agents of Mexico. - A broker-dealer is not required to register in a state if it has no place of business in the state and deals only with institutional clients or existing retail clients who are non-residents of the state. - A broker-dealer is required to register if it has no place of business within a state, but deals with wealthy retail clients who are accredited investors.
-Retail investors (even if they're accredited) are not considered institutional clients. - A Consent to Service of Process is filed by broker-dealers, agents, IAs, and IARs. - Agents may split commissions with other agents of the same broker-dealer if the agents and broker-dealer are all registered in the same state. - Agents register by filing Form U4. - An agent may transact business with existing clients who are temporarily in another state without being registered in that state.
+- Custody includes holding third-party checks for more than three business days. - Limited registration is granted to broker-dealers and agents of Canada, but not to broker-dealers and agents Mexico. - A broker-dealer is not required to register in a state if it has no place of business in the state and deals only with institutional clients or existing retail clients who are non-residents of the state. - A broker-dealer is required to register if it has no place of business within a state, but deals with wealthy retail clients who are accredited investors.
+Retail investors are not institutional clients. - A Consent to Service of Process is filed by broker-dealers, agents, IAs, and IARs. - Agents may split commissions with other agents of the same broker-dealer if the agents and broker-dealer are both registered in the same state. - Agents register by filing Form U4. - An agent may transact business with existing clients who are temporarily in another state without being registered in that state.